 What Square Enix was able to accomplish with Final Fantasy VII Remake is nothing short of impressive.
 The way it effectively blends its foundational source material with new mechanics to make it feel modern has set a benchmark for how remakes should be handled going forward.
 It features a unique combat system that combines real-time action with a simple menu-based system that makes it feel like an evolution of the 1997 original.

-You can easily spend 40 hours in Final Fantasy VII Remake, though it’s a lot more linear than many games on this list.
+You can easily spend 40 hours in this game, though it’s a lot more linear than many games on this list.
 This is great for those who want to focus on the game’s story and characters, without having to worry about traversing a huge open world.
 There’s a time and place for that, but linearity works tremendously in this game’s favor.
 In short, this is a remake that works better than you might expect.
 And while it does have some shortcomings, it’s overall one of the PS4’s best single-player games.
-Better yet, we have more Final Fantasy VII Remake to look forward to, as part 2 (or whatever it will be called, officially) is in the works as we speak.
+Better yet, we have more to look forward to, as part 2 (or whatever it will be called, officially) is in the works as we speak.
+You can also go back and play some of the best Final Fantasy games from the past if you’re so inclined.

 Read the full Final Fantasy VII Remake review